Automation and Machine Learning Make Complex Data Tasks

 Beyond this, we’re working on integrating more machine-learning across our stack of capabilities in all areas from data prep to data harmonization, to smart discovery, to how key insights are automatically surfaced to business users, without business users having to waste time drilling through visualizations or hunting for what’s most important – especially when data and insights update hourly, daily or weekly.
 What’s great is we’ve built a deep foundation of capabilities and innovations already, which makes taking them even further with machine-learning extremely relevant and suitable for our architecture.

 With these capabilities, ClearStory gets even better and smarter over time.
-And the result for business users is a “smart machine” that makes complex data tasks easy at scale, and finding insights dead simple, no matter what your skillset.
+And the result for business users is a “smart machine” that makes complex data tasks and advanced analytics easy at scale, and finding insights dead simple, no matter what your skillset.
 We’ve only scratched the surface of how we can integrate ML into our stack, but we predict these capabilities will have a major impact on the modern BI and analytics market.